 This course will cover common risk factors and transmission modes of zoonotic diseases, offer best practices for prevention of disease threats, and share resources for infection prevention and control on the farm.

-• Describe transmission routes to humans and the clinical presentation for a number of important zoonotic pathogens and diseases including highly pathogenic influenza.
+• Describe transmission routes to humans and the clinical presentation for a number of important zoonotic pathogens and diseases including COVID-19 and highly pathogenic influenza;

-• Describe site-specific engineering controls and training to reduce exposure to specific infectious agents present in animal farming as well as chemicals used as disinfectants and depopulation methods.
+• Describe site-specific engineering and administrative controls used to reduce exposure to specific infectious agents present in animal farming and incorporate these into a farm infection prevention and control plan;

 • Explain the roles and mandates of local, state and federal agencies to foster community engagement and coordination in the case of an infectious disease outbreak.

 The modules are available on-demand November 9 through December 18, 2020.

 - Create an account on our site or login to your existing account and select the green registration button at the top to register.

 - Complete your registration for this free course.

 - Once your registration is processed, you will be emailed a web link and instructions to participate in the course--this course access email may take up to 3 business days.

 Certificates for Continuing Education Credit are available for this activity.